 The USACE Watershed Vulnerability Assessment (VA) Tool provides a nationwide, screening-level assessment of climate change vulnerability relating to the USACE mission, operations, programs and projects.
 Indicators are used to develop vulnerability scores specific to each of the 200 watersheds within the contiguous United States and to each of the USACE business lines.
-The Weighted Order Weighted Average (WOWA) method is used to aggregate individual vulnerability indicators and their associated datasets into the watershed0scale vulnerability scores.
+The Weighted Order Weighted Average (WOWA) method is used to aggregate individual vulnerability indicators and their associated datasets into the watershed scale vulnerability scores.
 The WOWA score combines indicators using a weighting technique to control how much an indicator with a small value can average out an indicator with a large value, thereby affecting perceived vulnerability.
+An increasing WOWA score is increasing in vulnerability.
 The VA Tool is based on downscaled climate information and hydrology aggregated at the watershed level for selected indicator variables.
 The tool supports a qualitative identification of potential vulnerabilities for more detailed study (USACE, 2020).